Here are the 5 pitfalls to avoid in mergers and the 3 A’s for success

 - Performance-based compensation

 Avoiding the five pitfalls and using the three A’s for merger success will insure any company adapts extraordinarily well in a climate of change and uncertainty.
-But HR professionals must be consulted first.
+But leadership must consult HR professionals first.

-From the Coach’s Corner, here are articles about other leadership lessons:
+From the Coach’s Corner, here are links to articles about leadership:

 “Sometimes the poorest woman leaves her children the richest inheritance.”